apiato/documentation/docs/responses.md

 The transformer allows appending a `ResourceKey` to the transformed resource.
 You can set the `ResourceKey` in your response payload in 2 ways:

-1. Manually set it via the respective parameter in the `$this->transform()` call.
-Note that this will only set the `top level` resource key and does not affect the resource keys from `included` resources!
+1. Manually set it via the respective parameter in the `Controller::transform` method.
+   Note that this will only set the
+`top level` resource key and does not affect the resource keys from `included` resources!
 2. Specify it on the respective `Model`.
 By overriding $resourceKey, (`protected $resourceKey = 'FooBar';`).
 If no `$resourceKey` is defined at the `Model`, the `ShortClassName` is used as key.
 For example, the `ShortClassName` of